 Belenus is a small asteroid whose orbit approaches the orbit of Earth but does not cross it.
 NASA JPL has classified Belenus as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

-Belenus orbits the sun every 838 days (2.29 years), coming as close as 1.15 AU and reaching as far as 2.33 AU from the sun.
-Based on its brightness and the way it reflects light, Belenus is probably between 0.609 to 1.362 kilometers in diameter, making it small in absolute terms, but larger than ~97% of asteroids, very roughly comparable in size to the Golden Gate Bridge.
+Belenus orbits the sun every 839 days (2.30 years), coming as close as 1.15 AU and reaching as far as 2.33 AU from the sun.
+Based on its brightness and the way it reflects light, Belenus is probably between 0.635 to 1.419 kilometers in diameter, making it larger than ~97% of asteroids but small compared to large asteroids, very roughly comparable in size to the Golden Gate Bridge.

 Belenus's orbit is 0.17 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.